-In performing the functions and powers given to them under the Education and Training Reform Act 2006. school council members will:
+In performing the functions and powers given to them under the Education and Training Reform Act 2006, school council members will:

-- champion and promote a child safe culture with the broader school community - ensure that child safety is a regular agenda item at school council meetings - undertake annual training on child safety such as the Child Safe Standards School Council Training ٠ PowerPoint. - approve updates to, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to school council employees and members - when hiring school council employees, ensure that selection, supervision, and management practices are child safe ("At our school, school council employment duties are delegated to the principal who is bound by this policy").
+- champion and promote a child safe culture with the broader school community - ensure that child safety is a regular agenda item at school council - undertake annual training on child safety; available on PROTECT - approve updates to, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to school council employees and members - when hiring school council employees, ensure that selection, supervision, and management practices are child safe.
+At our school, school council employment duties are delegated to the principal who is bound by this policy.